ITECH3208andITECH3209feduni/itech3208-project-1-hydrogen-training-team/README.md

 1. Add its happy-path response to `mocks/handlers.ts`
 2. Add at least one test exercising the happy path, and one covering its failure/edge case, using `server.use(...)` to override.

-### Continuous Integration
+### Continuous Integration (CI)

-`.github/workflows/test.yml` runs the full test suite automatically on every push and pull request via GitHub Actions.
+A GitHub Actions workflow (`.github/workflows/test.yml`, at the repo root — not inside `next-app/`) runs the full test suite automatically on every push and pull request.
+Since `package.json` lives inside `next-app/`, the workflow sets `working-directory: next-app` so `npm install`/`npm test` run from the correct folder.
 Pull requests targeting `main` should show a passing check before merging.

 ---